Pierce v. Society of Sisters: Legacy

-This decision marked the start of the Supreme Court's recognition that due process protected individual liberties; specifically, the Court recognized consciously that the Fourteenth Amendment applies to entities other than individuals, and recognized the scope of liberties or rights which it protected included personal civil liberties.
-Over the course of the next half century, that list would come to include the right to marry, to have children, to marital privacy or to have an abortion.
+This decision marked the start of the Supreme Court's recognition that due process protected individual liberties; specifically, the Court recognized that the Fourteenth Amendment applies to entities other than individuals and that the scope of liberties or rights which it protects include personal civil liberties.
+Over the course of the next half century, that list would come to include the right to marry, to have children, and to marital privacy.

-Because the statute struck down by Pierce v.
-Society of Sisters was primarily intended to eliminate parochial schools, Justice Anthony Kennedy has suggested that the case could have been decided on First Amendment grounds.
-Indeed, as mentioned, that was the primary legal argument advanced by the lawyers representing the Sisters.
-Seven days later, in the case of Gitlow v.
-New York, the Supreme Court confirmed that the free Speech Clause of the First Amendment was applicable against the states.
+Because the statute Pierce v.
+Society of Sisters struck down was primarily intended to eliminate parochial schools, Justice Anthony Kennedy has suggested that the case could have been decided on First Amendment grounds.
+Indeed, as mentioned, that was the primary argument the lawyers representing the Sisters advanced.
+Seven days later, in Gitlow v.
+New York, the Supreme Court confirmed that the Free Speech Clause of the First Amendment applies against the states.

 The right of parents to control their children's education without state interference became a "cause célèbre" following the case, and religious groups proactively defended this right from state encroachment.
 R. Scott Appleby wrote in the American Journal of Education that this led to a "remarkably liberal" education policy wherein religious schools are not subjected to state accreditation but only to "minimal state health and safety" laws.